Romanian Deadlift (RDL) – How To, Muscles Worked, Benefits

-Romanian deadlifts are often referred to as a stiff legged deadlift because they are very similar to a conventional deadlift just with minimal knee flexion.
+Romanian deadlifts are often referred to as a stiff legged deadlift, or straight leg deadlift, because they are very similar to a conventional deadlift just with minimal knee flexion.

 The Barbell RDL, along with Single Leg RDLs are two of my favorite hamstring movements for athletes.
 They’re also great for building low back strength which proves very beneficial when squatting heavy weight.

-In this article, I’m going to go through how to do an RDL, the movements benefits, muscles worked and a couple of variations that you can incorporate into your training.
+In this article, I’m going to go through how to do an RDL, the movement’s benefits, muscles worked and a couple of Romanian Deadlift variations that you can incorporate into your training.

 How To RDL

-Address the bar with feet shoulder width apart, toes straight ahead.
+- Address the bar with feet shoulder-width apart, and toes straight ahead.

-The bar should almost drag right down the legs, across the knees and straight down the shins.
-The whole foot should stay flat on the ground, but the weight should on the mid foot to heel.
+- The bar should almost drag right down the legs, across the knees and straight down the shins.
+The whole foot should stay flat on the ground, but the weight should be on the mid-foot to heel.

 The ‘depth’ that each person gets will be different and absolutely solely dependent upon hamstring flexibility.